miyako/Demo_AI_Similarities/Documentation/Methods/sandbox.md

 ## sandbox

-`sandbox` simulates `ds.providerSettings.updateProviderSettings()` without creating records in the data store by invoking the `cs.settings` singleton.
+`sandbox` simulates `ds.providerSettings.updateProviderSettings()` without creating records in the data store by invoking the `cs.providerSettingsSB` singleton.